TriplyDB/Documentation/docs/triplydb-js/index.md

 `Query.results()` function will automatically return all the results from a saved query.
 You can retrieve both results from a `select` or `ask` query and a `construct` or `describe` query.
 The results are returned as an `async iterator`.

+If there are more than 10 000 query results, they could be retrieved using [pagination with TriplyDB.js](https://triply.cc/docs/triply-db-getting-started/#pagination-with-triplydbjs).

 ### Examples

 Get the results of a query by setting a `results` variable.
 More specifically, for construct queries you use the `statements()` call: